Particular/docs.particular.net/samples/logging/stack-trace-cleaning/sample.md

 ## Manipulate Error Queue Header

 NServiceBus has no explicit API to control what is written to the exceptions headers when messages are forwarded to the [error queue](/nservicebus/errors).
-Instead this sample leverages the [pipeline](/nservicebus/pipeline) to manipulate the headers after they are added but before the error message is sent.
+Instead this sample leverages the [error message header customizations](/nservicebus/recoverability/configure-error-handling) to manipulate the headers after they are added but before the error message is sent.

-### The Behavior
+### The Stack Trace Cleaner

-The behavior uses some simple string manipulation to remove much of the noise from the exception information.
+The cleaner uses some simple string manipulation to remove much of the noise from the exception information.
 It reads the information from the current header, and then overwrites that header with the result.

-snippet: Behavior
+snippet: StackTraceCleaner

 WARNING: To keep the sample simple no effort has been made to localize this.
 So for example `End of stack trace from...` may be different in other locals.

-### Configuring the Pipeline
+### Configuring the Error Header Customizations

-The above behavior is registered in the pipeline via a feature.
-It is registered after the `FaultHostInformation` behavior.
+The above cleaner is passed to Recoverability extension point.

-snippet: pipeline-config
+snippet: customization-config

 ## Manipulate Logging Output